csalmeida/ruby-fundamentals/README.md

 Block variables can be named to be more descriptive is required.
 There can also be cases depending on the method used where more than one block variable may be defined.

-For instance, when working with a `hash` the key and the value can be assigned a block variable:
+For instance, when working with a `hash` the key and the value of an item can be accessed with a block variable:

 ```ruby
 scores = [low: 2, high: 8, average: 6]